astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

      python -c "import os; from backend.minimal_app import app; port = int(os.environ.get('PORT', 8080)); app.run(host='0.0.0.0', port=port)"
      ```

-5. **Failed Health Checks**:
+5. **Failed Health Checks and PORT Issues**:
+   - Digital Ocean App Platform expects apps to run on port 8080
+   - The app now uses a fixed port 8080 instead of relying on the $PORT environment variable
    - The app has a `/health` endpoint that Digital Ocean uses for health checks
-   - Make sure the PORT environment variable is being handled correctly
-   - Check if there are firewall rules blocking the port
+   - If you're still having issues:
-   - Verify the application is actually running by checking the logs
+     - Check the application logs for specific error messages
-   - If using a custom command, make sure it binds to the correct port (the $PORT environment variable)
+     - Make sure there are no startup errors preventing the app from running
+     - Try deploying with explicit settings instead of relying on the Dockerfile:
+       ```
+       # Build command
+       pip install -r backend/requirements.txt

+       # Run command - use explicit 8080 port, not $PORT
+       gunicorn --bind 0.0.0.0:8080 do_app:app
+       ```

 For additional support, consult the project documentation or contact the development team.